 It’s anybody’s guess as to when the public finally gets to test lead ads for themselves.
 Right now they’re only available to a select few businesses.
 But one thing’s for sure – when they do become available for all of us, they’ll have some serious upsides if used correctly, and equally severe downsides if used poorly.

-What are your thoughts?
-Will you convert to Facebook lead ads to capture user information on the platform, or will you stick with a traditional landing page?
+Will you start using Facebook lead ads to capture user information on the platform, or will you stick with a traditional post-click landing page?
 Maybe a hybrid strategy of the two?
-Let us know in the comments or create your first custom landing page here for free.
+When you opt for post-click landing pages, make sure you follow the 35 techniques detailed in this free guide.